-1. Assuming that evidence meeting the threshold requirements of Section 2.9(P)(2)(a) through 2.9(P)(2)(f) below are provided as well as meeting the other QAP requirements, Applications will be ranked in the order of the level of the commitment for Section 2.9(P)(2)(c) Rental Assistance, and then by the number of Units dedicated to Chronically Homeless people, until at least sixty (60) Units of Permanent Supportive Housing for Chronically Homeless receive an Allocation.
+Assuming that evidence meeting the threshold requirements of Section 2.9(P)(2)(a) through 2.9(P)(2)(e) below are provided as well as meeting the other QAP requirements, Applications will be ranked in the order of the level of the commitment for Section 2.9(P)(2)(b) Rental Assistance, and then by Applicant's score, until at least two Projects of Permanent Supportive Housing for Chronically Homeless receive an Allocation.

-If only one (1) Project requesting this portion of the Permanent Supportive Housing Set Aside has an executed contract for project based Rental Assistance, that Project, if it complies with and fulfills all other applicable requirements of this Plan will receive the Allocation.
-If more than one (1) Application submitted includes an executed contract for project based Rental Assistance, the Application among them with the highest number of Units dedicated to Chronically Homeless people will receive the Allocation.
+If only one (1) Project requesting this portion of the Permanent Supportive Housing Set Aside has an executed contract for project based Rental Assistance, then that Project, if it complies with and fulfills all other applicable requirements of this Plan will receive the Allocation.
+If more than one (1) Application submitted includes an executed contract for project based Rental Assistance, the Application among them with the highest scoring Application will receive the Allocation.
 If both the level of commitment and the number of Units dedicated to Chronically Homeless people are the same, the Application among them with the highest QAP score will receive the Allocation.
 Some examples of levels of commitment, which are not all inclusive, include the following in order of highest consideration: